lucasluqui/spiralview/README.md

 # ⚠️ ATTENTION ⚠️

-spiralview releases are no longer published to this repository as it is now integrated into [Knight Launcher](https://github.com/lucasluqui/KnightLauncher).
+This repository no longer hosts the latest release of spiralview as it has been integrated into [Knight Launcher](https://github.com/lucasluqui/KnightLauncher).
 Please [download Knight Launcher](https://github.com/lucasluqui/KnightLauncher/releases/latest) to use spiralview.
+You will only find the latest **source code** here, not releases.

 # spiralview
 <p align="left">